 Arizona city ends contract for immigrant detention center

 ELOY, Ariz.
-(AP) — A small Arizona city has ended its role in an unusual contract that allowed the Immigration and Customs Enforcement agency to run a family detention center in Texas, where lawyers say a child became sick and died after her release.
+(AP) — A small city in Arizona has ended its role in an unusual contract that allowed the Immigration and Customs Enforcement agency to run a family detention center in Texas.

-The city of Eloy already had an agreement with ICE and the private detention company CoreCivic for a detention facility when it entered the contract in 2014 involving the South Texas Family Residential Center in Dilley.
+Eloy already had a contract with ICE and the private detention company CoreCivic for a detention facility in Eloy when it entered the contract involving the South Texas Family Residential Center in Dilley.

-A report by the Department of Homeland Security’s Office of Inspector General in February slammed ICE over the agreement, saying it didn’t follow federal procurement guidelines.
+A report by the Department of Homeland Security’s Office of Inspector General in February slammed ICE over the contract, saying it didn’t follow federal procurement guidelines.